 Easy Thanksgiving Turkey Recipe

-Making the Thanksgiving turkey seems like a big deal since it’s the centerpiece of the holiday meal, but let me assure you that there’s not much you can do to mess it up!
-As long as you don’t under- (or over-) cook it, your turkey will turn out so moist, juicy and flavorful if you use my easy turkey recipe.
+Making the Thanksgiving turkey can feel intimidating since it’s the centerpiece of the holiday meal, but let me assure you that there’s not much you can do to mess it up!
+As long as you don’t over- (or under-) cook it, your turkey will turn out so moist, juicy and flavorful if you use my easy turkey recipe.
 I don’t brine or baste my turkey, with this recipe those steps aren’t needed!

 How much Turkey per Person